Why I Have So Much Trouble With Panoramic Photos

 The Heart Of The Problem

-Back in the day I had a whole lot of fun making panoramic photos with Hasselblad X-PAN and X-PAN II cameras.
+Back in the day I had a whole lot of fun making panoramic photos with an analog Hasselblad X-PAN and X-PAN II cameras.
 I loved those cameras, particularly with the 30 mm lens attached.

 My Strength Prevents Me From Succeeding